MelHabm/FunctionalMotifs/README.md

 # FunctionalMotifs
-Code to the paper "Functional Motifs in Foodwebs and Networks" in Julia v1.11.1
+Code is written using Julia v1.11.1.
+Make sure the correct version is installed on your computer.

+The whole project is divided into different modules

 MotifFinder.jl
-    The code of the module that uses interaction matrices to find a number of different motifs in food webs that have been associated with foodweb stability in previous studies and combinations of those motifs.
+    Use interaction matrices to find a number of different motifs in food webs that have been associated with foodweb stability in previous studies and combinations of those motifs.
-    Those motifs are:
+    The motifs included are:

     2 species:
       predator-prey